rahulagg02/ebay-product-search/README.md

 This is a small full-stack application I built that lets users search for products using the eBay Browse API.

-The goal was to keep things simple, clean, and production-minded — especially around API integration, security, and structuring the backend properly.
+The goal was to keep things simple, clean, and production-minded especially around API integration, security and structuring the backend properly.

 ---

 ## What it does

 * Lets users search for products (e.g. "iphone")
-* Shows results with title, price, condition, image, and link to eBay
+* Shows results with title, price, condition, image and link to eBay
 * Supports:

   * price filtering (min / max)